Burabay National Park, Kazakhstan: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to regular footwear, it's important to bring snow boots.
-For traveling to Burabay National Park, we suggest these boots:
+In addition to regular footwear, you should bring snow boots.
+For traveling to Burabay National Park, a great option is these boots:

 Waterproof jacket that can be used in snow